HamimAdal/Middleware_Space_Broker-Prototype-/README.md

   </tr>
 </table>

-**Use Case Demonstartion with User Location**
+**Use Case Demonstration with User Location**

 We will now use Figure 4 and 5 to manifest an interaction between the user and the Space Broker where a user asks the Space Broker to modify illumination at his/her location.
 Suppose a user (the green ball) desires to achieve 850 units of illumination at his/her user location.
 The overhead camera detects the green ball avatar in Space 4 (X= 454, Y= 84, which falls in the Space 4 region).
-When a user puts the value of 850 as an input in the User Location Screen and presses the ‘Modify With User Location’ button, the value gets passed from the application to the Space Broker (via invoking the proxy method, in this case ‘modify’ method), setting off the identically named method in the Space Broker.
+When a user puts the value of 850 as an input in the User Location Screen and presses the ‘Modify With User Location’ button, the value gets passed from the application to the Space Broker (via invoking the proxy method, in this case, ‘modify’ method), setting off the identically named method in the Space Broker.
 As a result, LED7 and LED8 become functional in Space 4 (in Figure 4), attempting to reach the target of 850 units of illumination.
-In Figure 5, we can see that the intended amount of 850 units has been achieved when LED7 is at its maximum capacity (100 unit), and LED8  reaches the value of 90 unit.
+In Figure 5, we can see that the intended amount of 850 units has been achieved when LED7 is at its maximum capacity (100 units), and LED8  reaches the value of 90 units.
 Querying and maintaining an illumination level is also achieved in the same way with an exception for the maintenance request, where the application has to continuously feed the Space Broker with user’s current position in order to maintain a constant luminance level around him/her.

 **Use Case Demonstration with Specific Location**

 To initiate user requests regarding Specific Locations, a user needs to enter into the Specific Location Screen by pressing the ‘Specific Location’ button from the Home Screen.
 In the Specific Location Screen, a user can request to display the top view image of the 2D space by pressing the ‘Show the Space’ button.
 By tapping on the space image displayed, a user will be able to set the location which he/she wants to query, modify, or maintain a value for illumination.
 After selecting the desired spot (for example, X=349, Y=118 as shown in Figure 1) from the space image, a user needs to provide values in the corresponding input fields before pressing the designated buttons assigned for modifying or maintaining illumination.
 Querying for illumination only requires the user to press the ‘Query With Specific Location’ button, and as a consequence, the queried value is displayed on the screen.

 # Video Presentation

-Following are video links of this project when Space Broker is up and running (use headphone for better experience):
+Following are video links of this project when Space Broker is up and running (use headphones for a better experience):

 ---- https://www.youtube.com/watch?v=-L-g3scnlGY (for specific location)